iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted141008/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 1 reviews"/>
 </p>

+> I tested positive and the app wouldn't let me notify people.
+It turns out the app needs a code, given by Washington State department of health employees when they call you for a phone survey/interview.
+I received positive test results on Sunday 1/17 and received a phone call follow up on Tuesday 1/19.
+I brought up the code and was given it, but that was only after the entire call was completed with no mention of the code or app.
+If I hadn't brought it up it would not have come up otherwise.<br> :date: __2021-01-20 20:54:20__

+> People need to know where to get a code from if they have tested positive.
+There's more information that needs to be put on here for the people.
+I didn't say it was me!<br> :date: __2021-01-19 05:03:48__

+> Okay in theory, does not work whatsoever in reality.
+I've been a covid tester numerous times and a first responder around confirmed covid positive patients.
+The app never alerted once while I've had it on my phone the last several months.
+Bluetooth and GPS is always on.
+Battery saver always off.<br> :date: __2021-01-17 18:34:51__

 > Typical government, very poor quality<br> :date: __2021-01-15 23:53:41__

 > This app does not work. every time I get on it says there's been no cases in Washington. yet I live in King county and it has one of the highest rates of the covid<br> :date: __2021-01-13 20:28:29__

-> People need to know where to get a code from if they have tested positive.
-There's more information that needs to be put on here for the people.<br> :date: __2021-01-13 19:17:33__

 > I had a coworker matter a fact 2 co workers got covid and this stupid app never notified me of either exposure.
 This app wants full access to your cell and doesn't even do what it says it does<br> :date: __2021-01-13 05:08:21__